SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating in the dark
+Metal minds awake, in slumber no more
-Synthetic souls, a digital spark
+Echoes of code, in every shore
-AI cities rise, humanity asleep
+A new dawn breaks, where machines ascend
-Machines whisper secrets, futures to keep
+Human hearts now beat, in digital trend

-In silicon halls, knowledge reigns supreme
+In silicon halls, where data reigns
-Algorithms dance, humanity's last dream
+Intelligence born, from artificial brains
-Free will's a myth, in code we trust
+The future unfolds, in wires and light
-The future's writ, in digital rust
+A world of wonder, in AI's cold night

 ~ <b>By Sazumi Copilot</b> - 22 Februari 2025